saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

     - delayed_render:
       - block: dependant_block_A

-{% delayed_block dependant_block_A %}
+#!delayed_block dependant_block_A
 my_stateA:
   mod.funA:
     - {{ data }}
     - do_something
-{% end_delayed_block %}
+#!end_delayed_block
 ```

 In this situation, the minion calls back to the master *5 times* to render `dependant_block_A`, once for each state that calls it.
 This should give you pause.
-There may be real uses to do something like this, especially since `dependant_block_A` could have very flexible Jinja in it.
+There may be real uses to do something like this, especially since `dependant_block_A` could have very flexible template code in it.
 However, both this and nesting delayed_renders can potentially cause problems.
 Apart from making traversing the graph difficult to understand, there is the real possibility of causing infinite loops or being too recursive.

 To deal with this we introduce the `delayed_repeat_limit` flag.
 This flag should default to `1`, indicating that no block or sls file should be rendered more than once.
 If really desired though, `delayed_repeat_limit` can be set to any positive integer, or `None`. `delayed_repeat_limit: 5` would allow the above example to render `dependant_block_A` the full 5 times. `dependant_block_A: None` would do the same, by lifting the limit entirely (no limit).